About Your Inguinal Hernia and Laparoscopic Repair:

 - The common areas where hernias occur are in the groin (inguinal), belly button (umbilical), and the site of a previous operation (incisional).

 - It is usually easy to recognize a hernia.
 You may notice a bulge under the skin.
-You may feel pain when you lift heavy objects, cough, strain during urination or bowel movements, or during prolonged standing or sitting.
+You may feel pain or discomfort when you lift heavy objects, cough, strain during urination or bowel movements, or during prolonged standing or sitting.
+Other times a hernia may be detected by your doctor on a routine physical examination.

 - The pain may be sharp and immediate or a dull ache that gets worse toward the end of the day.

 - Severe, continuous pain, redness, and tenderness are signs that the hernia may be entrapped or strangulated.
-These symptoms are cause for concern and immediate contact of your physician or surgeon.
+Another sign of this is if the bulge used to come and go, but now is stuck out.
+These symptoms are cause for concern and you should immediately contact your physician or surgeon.

 Brought to you by:SOCIETY OF AMERICAN GASTROINTESTINAL ENDOSCOPIC SURGEONS (SAGES)